oblivioncth/Qx/lib/core/doc/general/properties.md

 Pretty much everything between Qx properties and Qt properties are the same, other than what is mentioned under the Advantages and Disadvantages sections below.
 Regardless, the following is a non-exhaustive list of some key aspects that both systems share that are important to keep in mind:

  - Most methods and the overall API is the same.
+ - Qx::Bindable, like QBindable exists as a property wrapper that allows for generic access to any property that implements the bindable interface, and can wrap QObject properties (i.e. declared with Q_PROPERTY())
  - You can still group property value changes using Qx::beginPropertyUpdateGroup() and Qx::endPropertyUpdateGroup().
  - Dependency/update cycles are detected.
  - Qx properties are not thread safe.
 In general, only interact with a property through it's owning thread.